Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

 Note that the clause has been changed in three ways: (1) the sign of the weight has been changed, (2) the disjunctions have been replaced with conjunctions, and (3) the literals have all been negated.
 Due to this equivalence, the restriction on the sign of the weights is subsumed by the restriction on the structure of the clauses.
 In other words, any set of clauses can be converted to a set with nonnegative weights that has the same optimizer, but it might require including conjunctions in the clauses.
 It is also easy to verify that if Equation~(\ref{eq:convert_neg}) is used to define a potential in a discrete MRF, replacing it with a potential defined by~(\ref{eq:convert_pos}) leaves the distribution unchanged, due to the normalizing partition function.

 We now consider the requirement that clauses be disjunctive and illustrate how conjunctive clauses can be replaced by an equivalent set of disjunctive clauses.
-The idea is to construct a set of disjunctive clauses such that all assignments to the variables are mapped to the same score, plus or minus a constant factor.
-The simplest example is replacing a conjunction of two variables
+The idea is to construct a set of disjunctive clauses such that all assignments to the variables are mapped to the same score, up to a constant.
+A simple example is replacing a conjunction